gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 36. **Suricata Training** 5-part training module using a simulation as a backdrop to teach how to use Suricata. https://rangeforce.com/resource/suricata-challenge-reg/

+37. **flAWS System** Through a series of levels you'll learn about common mistakes and gotchas when using Amazon Web Services (AWS).
+Multiple levels, "Buckets" of fun. http://flaws.cloud/

 ## Instructor Led Webinar/ Labs / Workshops

 ### May